-An unlocked phone means device that is not associated to any carrier, plan and support global frequency bands so it can be used in other countries.
-When choosing a plan, simply insert the carrier SIM card into the phone and you are ready to go.
+An unlocked phone means a device that is not associated with any carrier, plan and support global frequency bands so it can be used in other countries.
+When choosing a plan, insert the carrier SIM card into the phone, and you are ready to go.
 If you decide you want to change your carrier later or want to travel abroad, it's as simple as replacing your existing SIM card with your new SIM and activating your new plan.

 Why buy an unlocked phone?

 As we know, buying unlocked phones gets some benefits, such as:

 How do I set up my unlocked phone?

 The first thing you’ll need is a SIM card for your desired carrier.
 When activated, the SIM card will let your phone connect to your carrier’s network.
 If you decide to upgrade to a newer unlocked phone in the future, you can easily remove the SIM card from your old phone and put it in your new phone—just make sure you get the right size of SIM card (nano, micro, or standard) for your phone.
 To find out which size SIM card you need and how to install or remove it from your phone, see the user guide that came with your phone.
 If you want to use your phone while traveling internationally, you can easily buy a SIM card for a carrier that operates where you’re traveling.
 As long as it’s activated, you can just swap SIM cards when you arrive at your destination.
 If you often travel internationally, you might want to consider a dual-SIM phone, which has two SIM card slots so you don’t have to swap them.
 Check out our broad selection of SIM cards and SIM kits for U.S. and international carriers.
 If you already have a SIM card and need help activating it, contact your carrier.

 How do I know if my phone will work with my carrier?